-Seattle, Washington — June 19, 2017 — Apple Pugetsound Program Library Exchange (A.P.P.L.E.) and Robert Clardy are proud to announce the immediate availability of the book Cyber Jack: The Adventures of Robert Clardy and Synergistic Software.
+Seattle, Washington — June 19, 2017 — Apple Pugetsound Program Library Exchange (A.P.P.L.E.) and Robert Clardy are proud to announce the immediate availability of his autobiography Cyber Jack: The Adventures of Robert Clardy and Synergistic Software.

 Cyber Jack chronicles Robert Clardy’s adventures throughout his self-made career as a computer programmer.
 He shares business advice, humorous stories, and insightful experiences of creating and expanding Synergistic Software – a company best-known for popular computer games for the Apple II, Atari, IBM PC, Commodore 64, Commodore Amiga, and Mac.

 During the past 37 years of programming and publishing software, Clardy either wrote, designed, or directed the development of over 400 published programs.
 He changed the way users related to their computers and the games that they played.
 For example, Dungeon Campaign released in 1978 was the first graphical RPG adventure.
 While he enjoyed creating and publishing software, Clardy made sure to have fun along the way while revolutionizing the computer industry…